 It’s also a good idea to review your contracts with vendors.
 You might be able to renegotiate prices, especially if the contract is almost up for renewal.
 If you’ve been a long-time customer, see if you can get a special loyalty discount.

 Your community association likely has a number of facilities available for member use.
 From the community pool to the spacious clubhouse, your HOA has plenty of events places up for grabs.
 Consider opening these facilities for rentals.
 If you have an unoccupied parking lot or unused storage space, allow residents to rent them out as well.
 An HOA has many open spaces you can use to earn extra income.

 3. Hold Fundraising Events

 If you don’t want to raise homeowner assessments, you can increase HOA cash earnings by holding fundraisers instead.
 Residents don’t like it when you impose a higher fee on them.
 But, if they’re presented with an opportunity to willingly help the HOA, they’re likelier to donate or pay.

 When planning your fundraiser, it’s important to consider your target demographic.
 Tailor your event to meet their interests and go from there.
 For instance, if your HOA has a younger crowd, a small concert or live band might do the trick.
 Bake-sales, auctions, plant sales, and workshops are great ideas, too.

 Some HOA board members shudder at the very idea of investments, only because they don’t quite understand them, but investments don’t have to be complicated.
-Even the simplest of things, such as opening a savings account, already counts as an investment.
+Even the simplest of things, such as opening a savings account, already count as an investment.
 If you want to take it one step further, consider investing in bonds or treasury bills.
 You must remember, though, to focus on risk.
-Make sure to invest in something that offers low risk with high yield.
+Make sure to invest in something that offers low risk with a high yield.
 When in doubt, ask your HOA manager for help.